Spiritus Project Story

 Structural works to interlink walkways and the gym extension continued.
 Fit-out works on all levels have commenced and work on the brick façade is underway.
 All construction continues in accordance with NSW Health Orders.

-Top row pictured from left to right: Facade installation, Structural steel installation, LG3 internal glazing
+Top row pictured from left to right: Structural steel installation, LG3 internal glazing

-Bottom row pictured from left to right: Gym extension formwork to LG2, LG2 internal glazed partitions, LG1 services rough in
+Bottom row pictured from left to right: Gym extension formwork to LG2, LG1 services rough-in

 Following the NSW Premier’s announcement on Saturday 17 July 2021 to stop construction work to limit the spread of COVID-19, Richard Crookes Constructions ceased work on the Innovation Centre for a period of two weeks.
 Construction resumed on Monday 2 August 2021 with safety measures in place as per the NSW Health Orders.